 - Local, edge, and cloud based IoT services

 Prospective participants, from academy and industry, are invited to submit long (8-pages), short (4-pages) or poster (1-page) papers describing their work or ideas related to the workshop topics.
 Short and long papers should identify challenges, discuss opposing viewpoints, outline processes, or present solutions related to any aspects of software engineering for IoT.
 Authors will have the choice to publish or not their papers in pre- and post-proceedings.
-ICSE 2022 workshop proceedings will be prepared by IEEE CPS and published by ACM.
-Workshop papers must follow the ACM formatting instructions.
+Submissions must conform to the IEEE conference proceedings template, specified in the IEEE Conference Proceedings Formatting Guidelines.
 Papers must have a maximum length of 8 pages.
 It is not possible to pay for extra pages.

 Accepted papers and talk abstracts will have between 5 and 10 minutes for presentation.